 - When the mixture appears clumpy, it means that the mixture is losing its moisture and is beginning to fry.
 Fry for 1-2 minutes and when you see oil oozing from the sides, add the mushrooms and season with a pinch of salt.
 Mix well. fry for a minute.

-- Crush the dried fenugreek leaves between your palms and sprinkle on the dish.
+- Add and mix the honey to the gravy and crush the dried fenugreek leaves between your palms and sprinkle on the dish.
 Done!

 I love having this dish with Naan or roti.
 You can serve it as a side dish to a meal too, if you like.